AllskyTeam/allsky-modules/allsky_adsb/README.md

 | **Opensky**         | The Opensky network
 | **Airplanes Live**  | The Airplane sLive network

+These datasource typically do not provide details about the actual aircraft type.
+The 'Lookup Type' option will attempt to get additional information about the aircraft type from https://hexdb.io/.
+This is enabled by default and if you do use it please consider donating via https://ko-fi.com/hexdb
+Not all aircraft will be recognised as there is no worldwide database available, just those provided by volunteers such as hexdb.io

 ## Local
 This requires a local ADBS receiver.
 The setup of this is beyond the scope of this document.
 There are plenty of resources available online for setting up a local ADSB receiver and feeding tracking sites.
 Some examples